jturner421/metaprompting/workflows/assistant-specific/aider/sprint/post-scaffolding-sprint-workflow-chain.md

 **Note: This workflow is designed for projects that have already completed their initial scaffolding (Sprint 1).
 It assumes basic project structure, initial dependencies, and core technologies are already in place.**

-Below is a visual representation of the workflow (simplified for brevity - not all phase inputs are shown).
+Below is a visual representation of the workflow (simplified for brevity).
 Also each phase has an associated prompt to guide the developer through that phase (i.e. phase = prompt).

 ![Post-Scaffolding Sprint Workflow Chain](../../../../images/post-scaffolding-sprint-workflow.png)